If you’ve not seen the trailer for next week’s Game of Thrones yet – ‘Death is the Enemy’ – then be prepared to get extremely hyped.

 The hound was swinging Gendry's war hammer in the scene of next week's episode I hope Gendry doesn't die.— Fernando Esquivel (@fesquiveljr) August 14, 2017

-Don't think The Hound having the hammer means Gendry dies, no way HBO would reveal a major death in a trailer.— Will (@schwartzingis) August 14, 2017
+Don't think The Hound having the hammer means Gendry dies, no way HBO would reveal a major death in a trailer.— Will (@willsch7) August 14, 2017

 However, despite the bad signs, we’re more inclined to agree with that last person.
 Surely HBO included that moment in the trailer for exactly this reason – to make us worry – and there is some logical explanation for Sandor wielding that weapon.